KDABLabs/KDToolBox/poc/compile_time_string_replacement/readme.md

 The project can be the start of a fictive printf() or other formatting function which optimizes away the 's' in "%s" and replaces it with a character not used in logging '\01' or also written as 0x01.

+# LLM Use

+Please note that it has been written with LLM assistance / review which does not indemnify the user of the code.